Theoretical Advances in Current Estimation and Navigation from a Glider-Based Acoustic Doppler Current Profiler (ADCP): Conclusion and Further Research

-This Kalman update and covariance matrix equate to the covariance matrix of a Brownian $\vec x_{\dot q}$ when multiplied through the likelihood expression \ref{vehicle_process}.
+We have omitted the calculation details involving Itô calculus.
 In $\vec x_c$, where the state vector only includes a velocity, one can simply drop the rows/columns of $\mat G$ and $\mat Q$ corresponding to position.
 Finally, since current varies by depth $s$, we replace $\Delta t$ with $\Delta s$.

-[B] \appendixtitle{Higher Order Smoothing} In cases when we include an acceleration term, we can simply integrate the Brownian motion one more time to get $\mat G_\upsilon$ and $\mat Q_\upsilon$:
+[B] \appendixtitle{Higher Order Smoothing} In cases when we include an acceleration term, we can simply assign $x_{\ddot q}^j= W_{t_j}$ and $x_{\dot q}^j = \int_0^{t_j}W_r dr$, giving the results from the previous appendix to the $x_{\ddot q}$ and $x_{\dot q}$ terms.
+We need to integrate the Brownian motion one more time to get position:

+where the last step is Cauchy's formula for iterated integrals.
+Collecting terms as in the previous appendix, these relationships give rise to the formulae for $\mat G_\upsilon$ and $\mat Q_\upsilon$:

 The current process now has two total orders, and so has similar terms to vehicle smoothing in Appendix A, but again replacing $t$ with $s$.

 [C] \appendixtitle{Modeling Vehicle Relative Velocity} Return to equation \ref{change-of-variables}, where we sought to understand the implication of smoothing $x_r$, rather than $x_q$, and recognized $x_p$ terms.
 If we focus on the second integral,